LinnSequencer

 The LinnSequencer is a rack-mount 32-track hardware MIDI sequencer manufactured by Linn Electronics and released in 1985 at a list price of US $1,250.
 An optional Remote Control was available.
 Like the LinnDrum Midistudio, the LinnSequencer used the same flawed operating system used in the ill-fated Linn 9000, released in 1984.
 As a result, both machines earned a reputation for being notoriously unreliable.
 In addition, the optional LinnSequencer SMPTE feature could not be deployed due to flawed circuit design.
 The last LinnSequencer operating system released by Linn Electronics was version 5.17.

 When Linn went out of business in 1986, Forat Electronics purchased Linn's remaining assets and completely revamped the Linn 9000 and LinnSequencer operating system.
 They fixed all the bugs and added some new features to the LinnSequencer.
 The Forat LinnSequencer was released in 1987 by Forat Electronics at a list price of $1,000 (including all fixes and upgrades).
 The Forat LinnSequencer was manufactured and sold as a new complete unit.
 Forat also offered software and hardware upgrades to existing LinnSequencers.
 Forat discontinued manufacturing new complete Forat LinnSequencers in 1994.
 However, at the time of writing (2015), Forat still offers the LinnSequencer software and hardware upgrades to stock LinnSequencers.

 Features

 The LinnSequencer is a state-of-the-art composition and performance tool for the professional musician.
-It is extremely powerful, yet amazingly simple to learn and use.
+It is extremely powerful and simple to learn and use.

 Features added by Forat Electronics include: